steemit/devportal-tutorials-js/tutorials/07_get_post_comments/README.md

 });
 ```

 We iterate each comment and format them properly in `comments` array.
-As mentioned in Get post details tutorial, we use `remarkable` library to parse the body of each comment into a readable format.
+As mentioned in **Get Post Details** tutorial, we use `remarkable` library to parse the body of each comment into a readable format.
 Author, comment body, created time and number of votes on that comment is displayed with simple user interface.

 ```javascript
 document.getElementById('postList').style.display = 'block';